 Mersey Park Mindset

+At Mersey Park, we teach our children to have a positive approach towards life in school.
+We teach them the skills of perseverance, resilience, effort and reflection.
+These skills are then applied to all aspects of school life.
 Research by Developmental Psychologist Dr Carol Dweck of Stanford University points to people having one of two mindsets: Growth and Fixed.
 A child’s belief about intelligence is an important factor in whether they become an effective learner.
-We all hold beliefs about concepts such as ‘intelligence’, ‘ability’ and ‘personality’, with roughly half of us holding a ‘fixed’ mindset and the other half a ‘growth’ mindset.

-- Belief that intelligence is malleable and can develop.
+- Belief that intelligence is malleable and can develop and improve.

-- Success takes effort and persistence, learning from mistakes and challenges.
+- Success takes effort and persistence, learning from our mistakes and rising to challenges.

 - Belief that intelligence is something you are born with.